port-labs/port-docs/docs/guides-and-tutorials/manage-resources-using-k8s-crds.md

 ### The goal of this guide

-- Developers will be able to use any CRDs directly in a UI.
+- Developers will be able to use any CRDs directly in Port's UI.
 - Platform engineers will be able to query the data and get insights about the usage of the CRDs and Kubernetes resources.
 - Platform engineers will be able to serve any CRDs to developers in a self-service manner.